AbdullahMalik17/Learning-TypeScript/step8-Objects/Object.md

-# object
+# Object
-Object is a set of key value pair that are sepaated with comma.
+Object is a set of key value pair that are separated with comma.
 This an unprimitive datatype .
 Except primitive data type is called object.
 ## Advantage
 They are used to store the  multiple values in a single variable.